 5b.
 Taxable social security tips.
-Enter all tips your employees reported to you during the quarter until the total of the tips and wages for an employee reach \$113,700 for the year.
+Enter all tips your employees reported to you during the quarter until the total of the tips and wages for an employee reach \$117,000 for the year.
 Include all tips your employees reported to you even if you were unable to withhold the employee tax of 6.2%.

 Your employee must report cash tips to you by the 10th day of the month after the month the tips are received.
-The report should include charged tips you paid over to the employee for charge customers, tips the employee received directly from customers, and tips received from other employees under any tip-sharing arrangement.
+The report should include charged tips (for example, credit and debit card charges) you paid over to the employee for charge customers, tips the employee received directly from customers, and tips received from other employees under any tip-sharing arrangement.
 Both directly and indirectly tipped employees must report tips to you.
 No report is required for months when tips are less than \$20.
 Employees may use Form 4070, Employee's Report of Tips to Employer (available only in Pub.
 1244, Employee's Daily Record of Tips and Report to Employer), or submit a written statement or electronic tip record.